 - Ideally TCP would send packets at a fair share of available network capacity.
-But the TCP sender has no idea what "available network capacity" means. - So TCP uses 'rate adaptation' to probe into network, increasing the sending rate until it is 'too fast' - Packet drop is the conventional signal of "I'm going too fast"
+But the TCP sender has no idea what "available network capacity" means. - So TCP uses 'rate adaptation' to probe into network, increasing the sending rate until it is 'too fast' - Packet drop is the conventional signal of 'too fast"